"Depression may be one of the earliest symptoms of a subsequent Parkinson's diagnosis."

 Dr. Mark Mapstone, Professor of Neurology at the University of California, Irvine School of Medicine

 The symptoms of depression are very common in people with Parkinson’s.
 In fact, depression is probably one of the most common non-motor symptoms of Parkinson’s.
 Some studies suggest that over half of people living with Parkinson’s experience symptoms of depression.
-In this episode, Dr. Mark Mapstone talks about the symptoms of depression and how it’s diagnosed, how depression is treated and the other rarely talked about psychological symptoms people with Parkinson’s often face.

 - Several risk factors that increase the chances of experiencing depression are early-onset Parkinson's, family history of depression and being female